 How to get around in Slovenia

 Bad surprise.
 Trains are old and slow.
 Buses between cities are few and take sometimes hours more than by car.
-You will quickly realize that everybody there uses their cars.
-However, there is a website for buses and one for trains to and from Ljubljana.
-If you want to go to Vintgar, Bohinj and Bled, there are many buses all year long.
+You will quickly realize that everybody in Slovenia uses their cars.
+But do not worry, you will still quite easily get around when visiting Ljubljana’s Christmas market or simply enjoying the winter season in the capital city. there is a website for buses and one for trains to and from Ljubljana.
+If you want to go to see some of Slovenia’s spectacular views like in Vintgar, Bohinj and Bled, there are many buses all year long.

 People are also using a lot prevoz.org for carpooling due to the lack of intercity buses.